benthemobileguy/LincRideAssessment/README.md

-# LincRide
+# LincRide - Senior Android Engineer Assessment

-A modern Android ride-sharing application built with Jetpack Compose, featuring real-time ride simulation, interactive maps, and a comprehensive modal system for driver-passenger interactions.
+This project is a technical assessment submission for the Senior Android Engineer position at LINCRIDE.
+It demonstrates proficiency in modern Android development using Kotlin, Jetpack Compose, and Google Maps SDK through implementation of a ride-sharing UI with event-driven simulation.

-## Features
+## Assessment Requirements Implemented

-- Interactive Maps Integration - Google Maps with real-time car tracking and route visualization
+- **Figma Design Implementation**: Pixel-perfect replication of provided designs using Jetpack Compose
-- Ride Simulation Engine - Complete ride lifecycle from pickup to drop-off with animated progress
+- **Google Maps SDK Integration**: Functional map with animated car movement and route visualization
-- Modern Modal System - Consistent bottom sheet modals for all ride states
+- **Event-Driven Architecture**: Complete ride simulation flow with 5 distinct events
-- Professional UI/UX - SF Pro Display typography, Material 3 design system
+- **State Management**: Modern Compose state management with reactive UI updates
-- Real-time Progress Tracking - Animated progress bars with car movement
+- **Bottom Sheet Modals**: Consistent modal system for all ride states
-- Multi-passenger Support - Handle multiple passengers with individual avatars and route stops
+- **Animations**: Progress tracking, car movement, and modal transitions
-- Trip Analytics - Earnings tracking, CO₂ savings calculation, passenger ratings
+- **Clean Architecture**: MVVM pattern with proper separation of concerns

 ## Architecture